 Other things to consider

 - For longer chats, find a place to talk with good lighting, away from noise and distractions.

 - Try to use rooms with good acoustics so that there is less interference from background noise, and be aware of potential noise distractions such as air conditioning units, projectors, background music and communal areas.

 - Good lighting is important for lip-reading.
 Make sure the room is well-lit and avoid sources of light that cast shadows on faces.
 If possible, have any window blinds either fully open or fully closed to avoid shadows across people’s faces.

 - Do not make assumptions, even if someone uses a hearing aid, it may be helpful for them to also lip-read.

 - Be aware that lip-reading requires sustained focus and concentration which can be very tiring.

 - Be mindful that deaf and hard of hearing people may not be able to hear the tone of what’s being said, so some jokes or sarcasm may not be understood.
 Try to ensure everyone is included where possible.

 Mental Health and Wellbeing

-Research from Action on Hearing Loss indicates that deaf and hard of hearing people are at increased risk of experiencing mental health problems.
+Research from RNID indicates that deaf and hard of hearing people are at increased risk of experiencing mental health problems.
 The additional barriers they can experience on a daily basis can have an adverse impact on their mental health, including stress and frustration.
 These feelings can lead to anxiety and isolation which can exacerbate the challenges that deaf and hard of hearing people already experience.
 Increased deaf awareness and appropriate education and employment support can significantly reduce negative impacts on mental health.